ali-alanzan/news-apis/README.md

 # APIs
-Web Application for dynamic front-end and and back-end Using Real-time web-socket with Mern-stack technologies
+Web Application Blog system for Using Real-time web-socket with Mern-stack technologies